flash62au/WiTcontroller/README.md

 It also seems to be *unable to use channels beyond 10* (and I have seen it struggle with channel 10 itself.)

+## Definitions and Explanations

+*WiTcontroller* is deliberately described as a "controller" not a "throttle".

+A "Throttle" can control only one train, which may be one loco, or more than one loco in consist/MU.

+*WiTcontroller*, as a "controller", **contains up to six (6) "throttles"**.
+Each which can control any number of locos in consist/MU.
+You can swap between throttles at will (``keypad 5``) to select which locos/consists/MUs you one you are manipulating at a given time.
+While you can only manipulate one loco/consist/MU at at time, the other continue running at the setting you gave it.

 ## Features

 **Currently functioning:**